top of page

 20201001_142522.jpg

-This 5-day Backpacking Trek takes on the grandeur of the White mountains.
-We will start at Basin Campground, and work our way along the Wild River allowing generous time for river dips and rock kisses.
-We summit Carter Dome, "slack pack style" free of the weight of our full packs, returning to the same campsite for 2 nights.
-This 5-day journey provides challenge and beauty, silent mornings and festive afternoons, full of practices that unleash our creative spirit.
+This 4-day Backpacking Trek takes on the grandeur of the White mountains.
+We will meet at Basin Campground, Thursday evening, for community building and preparation.
+Friday we hike with our full backpacks 5 miles to our basecamp, nestled between peaks.
+Saturday we will dance along the Wild River allowing generous time for river dips and non-linear exploring, before heading back to camp for rest, dinner and community fire circle.
+Sunday we will finish with a mild summit and a few hours in solitude, before slowly traveling down the mountain in song and story back to our trailhead.
+This 4-day journey provides challenge and beauty, silent mornings and festive afternoons, full of practices that unleash our creative spirit.
 Co-led by Milly and Shekinah, who bring 14 years of deep friendship, and a season of co-instructing at the CT Wilderness School together.
-Meeting Spot: Basin Campground, NH Arrival: Thursday 4 - 8PM Departure: Monday 9 - 11 AM Group Size: 8 Participants, 2 Guides
+Meeting Spot: Basin Campground, NH Arrival: Thursday 4 - 8PM Departure: Sunday 4 - 5PM Group Size: 8 Participants, 2 Guides Cost: $390 - $720

 Singing the Berkshires

 Calling upon the Singing Circle Community - this 3-day backpacking retreat is for you.
-Co-led by song sisters Milly and Nicole, we’ll hike a gentle 1.5 miles into a group campsite with picnic tables, fire rings, and a privy—an accessible entry into the wilderness.
+The same route as Solstice, but co-led by song sisters Milly and Nicole.
+Friday we hike a gentle 1.5 miles into a group campsite with picnic tables, fire rings, and a privy—an accessible entry into the wilderness.
 Once camp is set - we will adventure with a lighter load up to our summit, another 1.5 miles to an overlook with views of CT, NY and MA.
 We will bless the rolling hills with the songs they inspire, and bring the refreshed self back to our basecamp or an evening of fire, story and more song.
 Meeting Spot: Mt.
-Washington Head Quarters Departure: Friday at 12 PM Return: Sunday at 4 PM Group Size: 12 Participants, 2 Guides
+Washington Head Quarters Departure: Friday at 12 PM Return: Sunday at 4 PM Group Size: 10-20 Participants, 2 Guides Cost: $279 - $534

 IMG_4961.heic